Data recovery from

 4

-SM2258H controller swap
+SM2258H controller replacement

-See what the process looks like in practice
+See how the process works in practice

 SSD service interfaces